moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

-- In the image below, it tracks aspects like completeness, schema validation, uniqueness, and accuracy.
+- In the image below, aspects such as completeness, schema validation, uniqueness, and accuracy are tracked.

     <center>